classy-org/classy-node/README.md

 - `del()`
 - `create{RelatedResource}()` e.g., `createCampaign()`
 - `list{RelatedResources}()` e.g. `listCampaigns()`
-- Other e.g., `publish()`, `unpublish()`, & `deactivate()`
+- Other/specialized e.g., `publish()`, `unpublish()`, & `deactivate()`

 ## Contributing

-When submitting a pull request, please make sure that you've written [good commit messages](http://chris.beams.io/posts/git-commit/) that have titles shorter than 50 characters, include a reference to an issue in the body, and clearly describe what your commit achieves.
-Use the body to explain what you did and why you did it.
+When submitting a pull request, please make sure that you've written [good commit messages](http://chris.beams.io/posts/git-commit/) that include references to issues and clearly describe what the commit achieves.
+Use the commit body to explain what you did and why you did it.
 Thanks!

 You can run our tests with `npm test` and get coverage reports with `npm run coverage`.

+You can run the example with `babel-node example/index.js`.
+Make sure you have your environment variables for `CLIENT_ID` and `CLIENT_SECRET` set up!

 ## More information